California State Route 299

-State Route 299 (SR 299) is an east–west state highway in the state of California that runs across the northern part of the state.
-At 305.777 mi, it is the third longest California state highway (after Route 1 and Route 99).
-Route 299 begins at US 101 at the northern edge of Arcata and continues in an easterly direction through to the Nevada state line.
+State Route 299 (SR 299) is an east–west state highway in the U.S. state of California that runs across the northern part of the state.
+At 305.777 mi, it is the third longest California state route, after Route 1 and Route 99, and the longest east-west route.
+Route 299's western terminus is at US 101 at the northern edge of Arcata, and its eastern terminus is at the Nevada state line at a point east of Cedarville.
 Between Arcata and Redding, Route 299 intersects with State Route 96, and is briefly co-signed with State Route 3.
 In Redding, it intersects with State Route 273, State Route 44, and Interstate 5.
 East of Redding, it intersects with State Route 89, and a section is co-signed with State Route 139 before reaching Alturas.
-It is then co-signed with U.S. Route 395 northeast of Alturas, and then runs east toward the border with Nevada.
+It is then co-signed with U.S. 395 northeast of Alturas, and then runs east through Cedarville and to the border with Nevada.
 A ghost town, Vya, Nevada, can be reached via this route, which after the border becomes a dirt road, which was formerly Nevada State Route 8A.
 The segment of SR 299 between Arcata and Redding is the Trinity Scenic Byway, a National Forest Scenic Byway.